o2r-project/ctv-computational-environments/CONTRIBUTING.md

     If you don't, follow the error messages to fix.
 If you can't figure out how to fix, just send the PR anyway, and the maintainer will fix.

     If you changed anything in the `compenv.md` file, repeat step 3 to remake files.
 If everything was fine, proceed.
+5. Add your GitHub handle to the list of contributors in `compenv.md`
-5. Push back up to your account, then send a pull request to `o2r-project/ctv-computational-environments`
+6. Push back up to your account, then send a pull request to `o2r-project/ctv-computational-environments`

 ## Submit an issue